InfuseAI/primehub-site/docs/model-deployment-tutorial-package-image.md

                 print("Predict called - will run identity function") return X

-    - File and class name `MyModel` should be the same as MODEL_NAME under `.s2i/environment`
+    - File and class name `MyModel` should be the same as **MODEL_NAME** under `.s2i/environment`
-    - Load or init your model under the `__init__` function
+    - Load or initiate your model under the `__init__` function
     - The predict method takes a numpy-array `X` and list of string `feature_names` (optional), then returns an array of predictions (the return array should be at least 2-dimensional)

-    More detailed information on how to write the Python file for model deployment in different frameworks, please refer to the section `Example Codes for Different Frameworks`.
+    More detailed information on how to write the Python file for model deployment in different frameworks, please refer to the section [Example Codes for Different Frameworks](#optional-example-codes-for-different-frameworks).

 ## Build the Image

-Make sure you are in the folder that everything is here, including `requirements.txt`, `.s2i/environment`, `python file for model deployment`, and `model file`...etc.
+Make sure you are in the folder that includes `requirements.txt`, `.s2i/environment`, `python file for model deployment`, and `model file`...etc.

 If this folder is managed by `Git`, please commit all changes into the git.

-We will use `seldonio/seldon-core-s2i-python3:0.18` as base image, installing environment and packaging our model file to the target `my-model-image`.
+We will use `seldonio/seldon-core-s2i-python3:0.18` as a base image, installing environment and packaging our model file into the target, `my-model-image`.
 You can use the following command to package the docker image:

+(Using `seldonio/seldon-core-s2i-python3` instead if using Python 3 rather than Python 3.6)

     s2i build . seldonio/seldon-core-s2i-python3:0.18 my-model-image

-(Change to seldonio/seldon-core-s2i-python3 if using Python 3 rather than Python 3.6)

 Then check the image by `docker images`.